 (a) “Average consumption” refers to estimated population-weighted average consumption.

 MDMA consumption is low across the country, relative to other illicit drugs.
-The estimated weight of MDMA consumed has steadily increased from 1,162 kilograms in 2017–18 to 2,630 kilograms in 2019–20 before dropping to 1,231 kilograms in 2020–21.
+The estimated weight of MDMA consumed annually in Australia steadily increased from 1,162 kilograms in 2017–18 to 2,630 kilograms in 2019–20 before dropping to 1,231 kilograms in 2020–21.
 Data from report 15 of the NWDMP indicate that nationally:

 It is important to note that the NWDMP does not measure all drug types and cannabis (the drug found to have the highest self-reported level of recent consumption in the 2019 NDSHS) was not included in the comparison of the highest consumed drugs monitored by the program because a reliable dose figure is not available.
 For further information, see Box HARM2 and Data quality for the National Wastewater Drug Monitoring Program.

 Data from the 2019 NDSHS showed that:

 This figure shows the proportion of recent cocaine use for people aged 14 and over by remoteness area for 2010, 2013, 2016 and 2019.
 Recent cocaine use trends differed across all 4 remoteness areas between 2010 and 2019.
 In 2019, recent cocaine use was more common in Major cities (5%) than in Outer regional and Remote and very remote areas (1.4% and 1.7%, respectively).

 View data tables >

 The National Wastewater Drug Monitoring Program (NWDMP) recently examined average stimulant consumption (amphetamine, methamphetamine, cocaine, and MDMA) in Australia compared with 29 countries across Europe, North America, Oceania, and South Africa.
 In 2019: